 Who We Are

-At the heart of teacher-powered schools are dedicated teacher leaders.
-Our initiative is proud to have a set of teacher ambassadors representing a diverse range of these teacher-powered schools who bring their council, voices, resources, and influence to the initiative.
+Dedicated teacher leaders representing a diverse range of teacher-powered schools who bring their counsel, voices, resources, and influence to the movement.

 Amy Junge is a former California public elementary and middle school teacher and assistant principal.
 She started working with teacher-powered schools in 2009 and was a contributing author for Trusting Teachers with School Success: What Happens When Teachers Call the Shots.
 Today, Amy works with Education Evolving supporting teacher-powered schools through the Teacher Powered Schools Initiative.